timeplus-io/docs/docs/proton-clickhouse-external-table.md

 ## Supported data types {#datatype}

-All ClickHouse data types are supported in the external table.
-While reading or writing data, Proton applies a data type mapping, such as converting Proton's `uint8` to ClickHouse's `UInt8`.
+All ClickHouse data types are supported in the external table, except `Point`.
+While reading or writing data, Timeplus applies a data type mapping, such as converting Timeplus' `uint8` to ClickHouse's `UInt8`.
 If you find anything wrong with the data type, please let us know.